“My iPhone 7 is stuck in boot loop, it won't respond to a reset or connect to iTunes. Any help would be much appreciated, thanks!”

 Support all iOS versions and iPhone models, including the latest iOS 15 and iPhone 13/12.

 You can restore your iPhone using iTunes and reloads the iPhone's software to eliminate any software issues.
 It's necessary to note that the existing data will be erased after the restore.
 It is preferable to make a backup of the device data before you start.
 Now follow the steps listed below:

-Connect your iPhone to the computer using USB cable, then open iTunes if it is not opened automatically.
+Connect your iPhone to the computer using USB cable, then launch iTunes if it is not opened automatically.

 You'll soon get the message that there is a problem with your iPhone, it needs to be restored or updated.
 Just tap on "Restore" to proceed.

-If you don't get such a message, click Summery and you'll view the option of "Restore Backup", now click on this option to manually restore your iPhone system.
+If you don't get such a message, click Summery and you'll view the option of "Restore", now click on this option to manually restore your iPhone system.

 You can also fix iPhone boot loop issue by putting the device into recovery mode and then restore using iTunes.
 Keep in mind that this method will also erase all data and setting from your iPhone.

 Connect your iPhone to your computer and launch iTunes.

 Follow the steps in 2.1 to hard reset your iPhone and put it into recovery mode.